Family & Life: Alignment

-Initially, the new organisation, continuing from the stance of HLI, aligned itself with the Youth Defence wing of the anti-abortion movement in Ireland.
+Initially, the new organisation, continuing from the stance of HLI, aligned itself with the Youth Defence wing of the Pro Life movement in Ireland.
 A co-founder of Family & Life, Peter Scully was PRO for Youth Defence in 1992.

 However, during the 2002 abortion referendum, it supported the proposals of the Fianna Fáil government against abortion in Ireland.
 Youth Defence opposed it, claiming that it did not go far enough in protecting the unborn.

 Citizens' Assembly

 In 2017, they were selected as one of the groups to present to the Citizens' Assembly which is current discussing Ireland's abortion laws.
 In their presentation, they criticised the presence from British Pregnancy Advisory Service.
 The chair, Ms Justice Mary Laffoy, defended their inclusion on the grounds that the members of the citizens assembly wanted them included.

 Other campaigns

 Divorce

 In 1995, there was a referendum on whether to allow divorce.
 Human Life International (Ireland), along with Family and Life co-founder Peter Scully, campaigned against the legalisation of divorce.
 It was alleged that they received large amounts of free material and funding from the United States and their US parent organisation Human Life International.